 Other key things to think about with home-sharing photos include:

-When you’re running a short term apartment business, you will find yourself going slowly crazy if you have your property’s phone number diverted to your mobile number.
-You will not know who’s calling, or why, and you’ll be forced to take calls and answer questions which the guest could often answer for themselves by looking at your arrival information or website.
+When you’re running a short-term apartment business, you will find yourself going slowly crazy if you have your property’s phone number diverted to your mobile number.
+You will not know who’s calling, or why, and you’ll be forced to take calls and answer questions that the guest could often answer for themselves by looking at your arrival information or website.

 Whereas if you are fast and proactive, guests will be really appreciative of it.